intermine/im-docs/docs/system-requirements/software/postgres/postgres.rst

 For optimum performance.
 Read http://wiki.postgresql.org/wiki/Tuning_Your_PostgreSQL_Server for more information.

 =========================   ==============================================================
-shared_buffers			Set to around 1/4 of total mem (config SHMMAX first) temp_buffers  			Set to around 80MB work_mem  			Set to around 500MB but not more than 1/10 of available RAM maintenance_work_mem  		Set to around 3000MB but not more than 1/5 of available RAM
+shared_buffers			Set to around 1/4 or more of total RAM (config SHMMAX first) temp_buffers  			Set to around 80MB work_mem  			Set to around 500MB but not more than 1/10 of available RAM maintenance_work_mem  		Set to around 3000MB but not more than 1/5 of available RAM